'Cabbages for dinner': City supermarkets run short of vegetables and bread

-Countdown has apologised to shoppers at its Ponsonby store after shelves were left virtually empty of vegetables early this week.
+Countdown has apologised to shoppers at its Ponsonby store after shelves were left virtually empty of vegetables earlier this week.

 Aucklander Eddy Drever posted images to his Instagram account on Tuesday showing the shelves in the vegetable section of the Williamson Ave store with just cabbages left on the shelves.